fuzz/remote/blog/plastic.markdown

-As technologists we do not write blog posts imploring people to please go to gyms because that is the best way to work out; instead we innovate and build wearables that people can use to monitor and increase their activity and fitness levels.
+As technologists we do not write blog posts imploring people to please go to gyms because that is the best way to work out; instead we innovate and build wearables that people can use to monitor and increase their activity and fitness levels wherever they are.
 That is who we are and what we do.
 We are the cheap plastic solution you should never bet against.